opnfv/fds/docs/scenarios/os-nosdn-fdio-noha/scenario.description.rst

 connectivity, in particular the connectivity to public networking / the Internet (i.e. br-ext) is performed via OVS as in any standard OpenStack deployment.
 A VPP management agent is used to setup and manage layer 2 networking for the scenario.
+Neutron ML2 plugin is configured to use the ML2-VPP networking mechanism driver.
 Tenant networking can either leverage VLANs or plain interfaces.
 Layer 3 connectivity for a tenant network is provided centrally via qrouter on the control node.
 As in a standard OpenStack deployment, the Layer3 agent configures the qrouter and associated rulesets for security (security groups) and NAT (floating IPs).
 Public IP network